Color Theory: What’s the deal with the palettes I’m using?

 We’ve discussed the Painter Goblin a lot recently.
 There are a number of facets to this work around serendipitous engagement with collections, creative commons, and so on.
 It also continues this work with palettes.

-At the time of writing there are 37 palettes being used by The Painter Goblin.
-Only two have a strong provenance with the Cinema Palettes (they did not work as well with the larger format images being produced).
+At the time of writing I have compiled 37 palettes to be used by The Painter Goblin.
+Only two are linked back to the Cinema Palettes as they did not work as well with the larger format images being produced.

-In my first blog on The Painter Goblin I describe the Zine and my interest with false colour.
+In my first blog on The Painter Goblin I describe the Zine and my interest with pseudo color.
 In a later blog I try and expand on this a little more.

 Originally I was driven by the aesthetics of the output from the bot.
 In running the project and developing it further my interest has come back around to the idea of mirroring a style, or sense of feeling evoked by an original source image.
 This has manifested itself more so as I find new ideas and implement those.